How an Exercise Routine Can Help with Depression and Anxiety

 There are many reasons why exercise helps elevate mood and lower anxiety.
 At a basic level, exercise distracts you from whatever may be making you depressed or anxious.

-Exercise also stimulates the release of brain-derived neurotrophic factor (BDNF), a molecule that plays a central role in maintaining healthy brain connections, according to a 2017 review in Frontiers in Psychology.
-Low levels of BDNF have been linked with depression and suicidal behaviour.
+Exercise also stimulates the release of brain-derived neurotrophic factor (BDNF), a molecule that plays a central role in maintaining healthy brain connections, per a 2017 review in Frontiers in Psychology.
+Low levels of BDNF have been linked with depression and suicidal behavior.

-"An amazing aspect of regular exercise is its ability to push the brain to become a healthier, better version of itself", says Ben Spielberg, MS, founding neuroscientist and CEO of TMS & Brain Health centres based in Southern California.
+“An amazing aspect of regular exercise is its ability to push the brain to become a healthier, better version of itself,” says Ben Spielberg, MS, founding neuroscientist, and CEO of TMS & Brain Health centers based in Southern California.

 The Best Exercises for Depression and Anxiety